-Making it Look Easy with Amanda Eisel
+Electrifying Growth Episode 3: Making It Look Easy with Amanda Eisel

 Do it, but have boundaries.

-Amanda joined the Electrifying Growth podcast to share her perspective on managing conflicting priorities, making tough decisions, and leveraging coaches and mentors… all while making it look easy.
+As a successful business leader and a mom of three, Amanda has had to make tough choices and face her fears, but this mantra has kept her grounded.
+Today, she's sitting down with Managing Partner and Host Chris Sugden to share her perspective on managing conflicting priorities, making tough decisions, and leveraging coaches and mentors… all while making it look easy.

-What’s the worst that can happen?
-It might seem like this question would send you on an immediate downward spiral, but when you stop to answer it, you’ll find the stakes are often lower than you think.
+"What’s the worst that can happen?" might feel like a question that has the power to send you on an immediate downward spiral.
+But when you stop to answer it, you’ll find that the stakes are often lower than you think.

 This is the reality Amanda recognized in the midst of a daunting career decision.
 She recalled, “I kept going back and forth and my husband asked me, ‘What’s the worst that could happen?’
 I realized maybe I would go one direction and later wish I hadn’t, but then I could just do something else.”

-Balancing priorities with excellence
+Balancing Priorities with Excellence

 You can’t do it all.
 But you can do what matters to you.
 The key is setting appropriate boundaries.